kishor82/aws-solution-architect/README.md

 -   **Static IP Addresses:** Allows applications to use static IP addresses for a consistent entry point.

 These services, AWS CloudFront and AWS Global Accelerator, serve different purposes but can be used together to create comprehensive solutions for content delivery and application acceleration on the AWS cloud.

+# AWS Serverless

+AWS Serverless refers to the approach of building and deploying applications without managing the underlying server infrastructure.
+This enables developers to focus on writing code and building features without the operational overhead of server management.
+Key components of AWS Serverless include:

+1.  **AWS Lambda:**

+    -   AWS Lambda is a serverless compute service that allows you to run code without provisioning or managing servers.
+    -   Developers upload their code, and Lambda automatically scales and executes the code in response to incoming requests or events.
+2.  **Amazon API Gateway:**

+    -   Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
+    -   It can be used to create RESTful APIs that integrate with Lambda functions.
+3.  **AWS Step Functions:**

+    -   AWS Step Functions is a serverless orchestration service that allows you to coordinate the components of distributed applications using visual workflows.
+    -   It can be used to design and run workflows that integrate AWS Lambda functions, Amazon S3, and other AWS services.
+4.  **Amazon DynamoDB:**

+    -   Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+    -   It can be used as a serverless database for applications built on AWS Lambda.
+5.  **AWS SAM (Serverless Application Model):**

+    -   AWS SAM is an open-source framework for building serverless applications.
+    -   It extends AWS CloudFormation to provide a simplified way of defining the Amazon API Gateway APIs, AWS Lambda functions, and Amazon DynamoDB tables needed by your serverless application.
+6.  **Amazon S3:**

+    -   Amazon S3 (Simple Storage Service) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
+    -   It can be used to store and retrieve any amount of data at any time and is often used to store static assets in serverless architectures.
+7.  **AWS CloudFormation:**

+    -   AWS CloudFormation provides a common language for you to describe and provision all the infrastructure resources in your cloud environment.
+    -   It can be used to define and deploy serverless applications in a repeatable and automated way.
+8.  **Amazon EventBridge:**

+    -   Amazon EventBridge is a serverless event bus that makes it easy to connect applications together using data from your own applications, integrated software as a service (SaaS) applications, and AWS services.
+    -   It allows you to build event-driven architectures.

+AWS Serverless components work together to enable developers to build scalable and cost-effective applications without managing traditional server infrastructure.

+### AWS Lambda:

+**Overview:**

+-   AWS Lambda is a serverless compute service that automatically scales and manages the infrastructure required to run code in response to incoming requests or events.
+-   It supports multiple programming languages, including Node.js, Python, Java, Go, and more.

+**Key Features:**

+1.  **Event-Driven:** Lambda functions can be triggered by various AWS services, such as API Gateway, S3, DynamoDB, etc.
+2.  **Scaling:** Automatically scales based on the number of incoming requests or events.
+3.  **Pricing Model:** Pay only for the compute time consumed.

+**Use Cases:**

+-   Running backend services for mobile or web applications.
+-   Data processing tasks.
+-   Real-time file processing.

+### Amazon API Gateway:

+**Overview:**

+-   Amazon API Gateway is a fully managed service that enables developers to create, publish, maintain, monitor, and secure APIs at any scale.
+-   It supports both RESTful and WebSocket APIs.

+**Key Features:**

+1.  **API Creation:** Easily create APIs with various endpoints and methods.
+2.  **Security:** Manage access with API keys, IAM roles, and custom authorizers.
+3.  **Integration:** Integrate with Lambda functions, AWS services, or external HTTP endpoints.
+4.  **Monitoring:** Monitor API usage, performance, and errors.

+**Use Cases:**

+-   Building RESTful APIs for applications.
+-   Creating backend services for frontend applications (BFF).
+-   Exposing AWS services via APIs.

+### AWS Step Functions:

+**Overview:**

+-   AWS Step Functions is a serverless orchestration service that allows you to coordinate and visualize workflows made up of AWS Lambda functions, Amazon S3, and more.
+-   Workflows are defined using a JSON-based language.

+**Key Features:**

+1.  **Visual Workflow Design:** Design workflows using a visual interface.
+2.  **State Machines:** Define workflows as state machines with various states and transitions.
+3.  **Integration:** Integrate with Lambda, SNS, DynamoDB, etc.
+4.  **Error Handling:** Handle errors and exceptions gracefully.

+**Use Cases:**

+-   Coordinating microservices in distributed applications.
+-   Automating and orchestrating multi-step workflows.
+-   Building complex data processing pipelines.

+### Amazon DynamoDB:

+**Overview:**

+-   Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+-   It supports both document and key-value data models.

+**Key Features:**

+1.  **Serverless Scaling:** Automatically scales based on demand.
+2.  **Managed Service:** No server management required.
+3.  **ACID Transactions:** Supports atomic transactions on a single item.
+4.  **Global Tables:** Replicate data across multiple AWS regions.

+**Use Cases:**

+-   Storing and retrieving data for applications.
+-   Real-time data streaming and analytics.
+-   Managing user profiles and session data.

+These services, when combined, form the foundation for building scalable, cost-effective, and serverless architectures on AWS.